vrchatapi/vrchatapi-python/docs/AvatarsApi.md

     search = "search_example" # str | Filters by world name. (optional)
     tag = "tag_example" # str | Tags to include (comma-separated). (optional)
     notag = "notag_example" # str | Tags to exclude (comma-separated). (optional)
-    release_status = "hidden" # str | Filter by ReleaseStatus. (optional) if omitted the server will use the default value of "hidden" max_unity_version = "maxUnityVersion_example" # str | The maximum Unity version supported by the asset. (optional) min_unity_version = "minUnityVersion_example" # str | The minimum Unity version supported by the asset. (optional) platform = "platform_example" # str | The platform the asset supports. (optional)
+    release_status = "public" # str | Filter by ReleaseStatus. (optional) if omitted the server will use the default value of "public" max_unity_version = "maxUnityVersion_example" # str | The maximum Unity version supported by the asset. (optional) min_unity_version = "minUnityVersion_example" # str | The minimum Unity version supported by the asset. (optional) platform = "platform_example" # str | The platform the asset supports. (optional)